Royal Veterinary College (RVC) – A Global Leader in Equine Health and Education

 Global Collaborations and Contributions to the Equine Community

-RVC’s impact extends far beyond the UK, through international partnerships and outreach.
-One example is the Mars Equestrian Veterinary Research Scholar Programme, a transatlantic scholarship co-run by RVC and the University of Pennsylvania (Penn Vet).
 This unique program (launched in 2022) sends a talented graduate through a hybrid training at Penn Vet and RVC, earning an animal welfare certificate and an RVC MRes while conducting equine research.
 It exemplifies how RVC collaborates globally to train future equine scientists.

 RVC also partners with industry and non-profits on projects that benefit horses worldwide.
 For instance, in 2023 RVC teamed up with the digital platform Equine Register to use horse movement data (from the “Digital Stable” app) to map the risk of infectious diseases among UK horses.
-Funded by the Horse Trust, this study collects GPS ride data and travel logs from riders, allowing RVC epidemiologists to identify hotspots and develop strategies for outbreak prevention.
-Such work has direct implications for biosecurity and disease control in equine populations internationally.

-Beyond research, RVC contributes through education and advocacy.
-The Royal Veterinary College faculty regularly speak at international conferences (FEI veterinary forums, world congresses) and lead committees.
 RVC veterinarians also provide outreach to equine communities: for example, RVC’s equine team frequently holds workshops and public lectures on topics like laminitis prevention, emergency first aid, and equine welfare.

 In 2025 RVC organized global workshops on using wearable technology for monitoring training workload (part of the racehorse study), and RVC clinicians host visiting specialists from other countries at Hawkshead to share techniques.
-Collectively, these efforts – from co-funded global scholarships to industry partnerships to community education – ensure RVC is a hub of equine excellence that benefits the worldwide equine industry.

 Learn More – Your Next Step with The Royal Veterinary College

-For equine veterinary professionals around the world, the Royal Veterinary College offers an unparalleled combination of clinical excellence, research innovation and education.
 Whether you’re seeking advanced clinical referral care for a patient, looking to enhance your skills through CPD, or aiming to train as an equine specialist, RVC’s programs are world-class and internationally accessible.

 Discover more at the RVC website or contact The Royal Veterinary College Equine Department – and join the global RVC community advancing horse health and welfare.

 Learn how RVC can help your practice thrive, grow your expertise, and connect you with leading-edge equine science.
-Explore RVC’s equine facilities, courses and collaborations today, and let us be your partner in equine excellence.
+Explore RVC’s equine facilities, courses and collaborations today, and let RVC be your partner in equine excellence.